FuelLabs/fuel-core/docs/fuel-sync-design.md

 only for `commit` to prevent multiple commits.

 `BlockCommiter::commit` return the result of execution:
 - In the case of successful execution.
-FS waits for the event from the channel to remove committed blocks from the active phase, and join a new range from pending phase.
+FS removes committed blocks from the range of active phase.
+After FS fulfills it with a new range from the pending phase.
+The new range should always be <= the batch size.
+FS requests a new fulfilled range from P2P.
 - It can be an error that those blocks already are committed.
-It is a good case because another job has already committed blocks.
+It is a case of [fork](#fork), but it is still good because another job has already committed blocks.
 Do the same as in the case of successful execution.
 - It can be an error that BI got some error during execution.
 It is a bad case, and it means that FS got a valid block signed by the producer, but FS can't apply it to the blockchain.
 Report it to logs and notify the node owner.

-#### On block commit event

-FS gossips about the node's latest via `Gossiper::gossiping`.

-FS removes committed blocks from the range of active phase.
-After FS fulfills it with a new range from the pending phase.
-The new range should always be <= the batch size.
-FS requests a new fulfilled range from P2P.